CharlieWoodhouse/CharlieWoodhouse/README.md

 Hi, I’m Charlie and I’m interested in Game development and Internet of Things

 ## Skills 🛠️
-I’m currently in my last year of learning a Level 3 Extended Diploma in Information Technology, which involes:
+I’m currently in my last year of completing a Level 3 Extended Diploma in Information Technology, which involes:

       - Information Technology Systems (Unit 01)
       - Creating Systems to Manage Information (Unit 02)